-We aim to send re-application packs to licence holders in early February of each year.
+We aim to send licence renewal application packs to licence holders in early February of each year.
 Forms and supporting documents must be returned by the end of the first week of March.

 |Type of licence||Annual cost|

-Licences can be paid for in full each year or by monthly direct debit.
+You can pay for your licence annually or by monthly direct debit.